Deployment and Update FAQ

 What should I do?

-If this is an expected configuration change (e.g., you updated the site URL or changed database settings):
+If this is an expected configuration change:

-• It's safe to confirm the update.
+• It is safe to confirm the update.

-• The fingerprint will be validated again.
+• The workspace fingerprint will be validated again.

-If this is actually a new deployment (e.g., a cloned or duplicated instance):
+If this is a new deployment:

-• You should confirm it as a new workspace.
+• Confirm it as a new workspace.

 • Generate a new Unique ID